In 2 Infinity Admin

 A Geometric Persective

 Thus far, all models of the Atom have been created by gathering data through energetic means.
-By using Alpha, Beta and Gamma rays, scientists have acquired a vast amount of data to get an understanding of the Atomic components and structure.
-This has resulted in concept of sub-orbital shells with specific configurations.
+By using Alpha, Beta and Gamma rays, scientists have acquired a vast amount of data to produce an understanding of the Atoms components and structure.
+This has resulted in the discovery of sub-orbital shells with specific configurations.
 It is this spatial arrangement which creates the characteristics of compounds and molecules within the discipline of Molecular Geometry.
-But so far, the underlying principles have never been explored in any detail.
+However, so far, the underlying principles have never been explored from the perspective of geometry in any detail.
 Yet when we do, we find the results are quite surprising.

-From the perspective of Atomic Geometry, we can represent the sub-orbitals using 2D and 3D geometry.
+Atomic Geometry represents the sub-orbitals using simple 2D and 3D geometry.
 By doing so, it reveals that the electron cloud is highly geometric.
-Additionally, we are able to determine dynamic pathways, whereby energy is quantised via certain geometric processes, which starts to bring answers to some of the unsolved problems Quantum Physics is still facing today.
+Additionally, the field of Quantum Geometry, that extends concepts of Atomic geometry, is able to determine dynamic pathways, whereby energy can be quantised via certain geometric processes.
+From this geometric perspective we can explain why the electrons are quantised to specific energy levels, and why the atomic structure is completely stable.
+These questions are still unsolved by traditional Quantum Theory.

 Atomic Geometry Video